 The following is a timeline of Great Western production history by serial.

 GW1 – GW10.
 This range is 5 sets of cased pairs, exquisitely engraved by Carl Courts, commissioned for company owners and other people important to Great Western.
-GW 1 and 2 were said to be .45s made for Wilson (Blue Book, Dougan).
-GW3 and 4 are .45s given to Fortmann (Hoobler).
+GW 1 and 2 were said to be .45s made for Wilson (Blue Book, Dougan), but the authors here have doubts these revolvers were built.
+GW3 and 4 are .45s given to Fortmann.
 GW5 – 10 are .22 Flattop targets, whose recipients are unknown.
 It is extraordinarily doubtful these first 10 serialed guns were actually the first guns built at Great Western.
 These sets were probably built in 1955.

 GW11.
 General production probably commences here or thereabouts.
-GW13 is a blue Frontier model owned by an advanced collector, and is the earliest serialed standard production gun known to exist.
+GW13 is a blue Frontier model, and is the earliest serialed standard production gun known to exist in a collection.

 GW11 – GW375.
 Revolvers are all .45 Colt caliber

 GW11 – GW4000.
 Most revolvers built in this range use the Arwood cast cylinder frame.
 Arwood also rendered parts for Ruger, and Bill Ruger directed that Arwood stop making parts for Great Western.

 GW70 – GW75.
 A brief run of gold washed or gold plated revolvers is known here.